Luchtfoto van de Waterkaravaan drijvende tuinen Coen Dijkstra

 Robust wood structure for riparian plants and insects

-The willows and flowers on the plateau garden are valuable to insects.
+The willows, flowers and insect tower on this garden are very valuable to insects.

 drijfland met wortelbeton rietblokken